audrina-ebrahimi/AK_SSL/README.md

 - <details><summary>SimCLR Transformation</summary>

   ```
-    color_jitter_strength     # as float to Set the strength of color
+    color_jitter_strength     # a float to Set the strength of color
-    use_blur                  # s boolean to apply blur augmentation
+    use_blur                  # a boolean to specify whether to apply blur augmentation
-    mean
+    mean                      # a float to specify the mean values for each channel
-    std
+    std                       # a float to specify the standard deviation values for each channel
   ```

   </details>